Image Quality Assessment: Integrating Model-Centric and Data-Centric Approaches: Abstract

 \section{Abstract}

-Learning-based image quality assessment (IQA) has made remarkable progress in the past ten years, but nearly all approaches consider the two key components---model and data---in relative isolation.
-Specifically, model-centric IQA focuses on developing ``better'' objective methods on fixed and extensively reused IQA datasets, with a great danger of overfitting.
-Data-centric IQA involves conducting psychophysical experiments to construct ``better'' datasets, which often ignores top-performing IQA models during sample selection.
-In this paper, we first design a series of experiments to empirically prove that the isolation of model and data is impeding the further progress of IQA.
-We then describe a computational framework that integrates model-centric and data-centric IQA approaches.
-As a specific example, we design computational modules to quantify the sampling-worthiness of a candidate dataset based on predictions of existing IQA models and content-aware deep features.
-Experimental results show that the proposed sampling-worthiness module is able to spot diverse failures of the incorporated IQA models, which are ideal samples to be included in next-generation IQA datasets.
+Learning-based image quality assessment (IQA) has made remarkable progress in the past decade, but nearly all consider the two key components---model and data---in isolation.
+Specifically, model-centric IQA focuses on developing ``better'' objective quality methods on fixed and extensively reused datasets, with a great danger of overfitting.
+Data-centric IQA involves conducting psychophysical experiments to construct ``better'' human-annotated datasets, which unfortunately ignores current IQA models during dataset creation.
+In this paper, we first design a series of experiments to probe computationally that such isolation of model and data impedes further progress of IQA.
+We then describe a computational framework that integrates model-centric and data-centric IQA.
+As a specific example, we design computational modules to quantify the sampling-worthiness of candidate images.
+Experimental results show that the proposed sampling-worthiness module successfully spots diverse failures of the examined blind IQA models, which are indeed worthy samples to be included in next-generation datasets.